martinel-UAS/martinel-UAS/README.md

 - 👋 Hi, I’m Luis Martinez
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Big Data Analytics
+- 🌱 MEng. in Big Data Analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analytics projects
-- 📫 How to reach me ...
+- 📫 Reach me at lominem@gmail.com

 <!---
 martinel-UAS/martinel-UAS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.